Command Palette

 Why might I get fewer colors than I requested?

-If an image contains fewer distinct color groups than your setting (e.g. a simple icon or flat-color illustration), the tool returns only the colors actually present.
+If an image contains fewer distinct color groups than your setting (e.g. a flat-color icon, a simple logo, or a monochrome photo), the tool returns only the colors actually present.

 Is there a file size limit?